emiltj/cds-visual-exam/assignment_self/README.md

 **Question 1 - Generating stylized paintings**

 _Is it possible to use the method of style transfer to stylize paintings of one artist with the style of another?_
 This assignment seeks to investigate the possibility of not just transferring style from a painting to an actual image, but to transfer the style of a painting to another painting.
-Using paintings from the artists _Van Gogh_ and _Monet_ using the [impressionist paintings dataset](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), create a script which generates new stylized images (contents of Van Gogh with styles of Monet and vice versa).
+Using paintings from the artists _Cezanne_ and _Monet_ using the [impressionist paintings dataset](https://www.kaggle.com/delayedkarma/impressionist-classifier-data), create a script which generates new stylized images (contents of Cezanne with styles of Monet and vice versa).
 - Save the stylized images in unique folders with names specifying the stylized images.
 - Save images that provide an example of the stylized images.
-Show a content image, a style image, and the stylized image.
+Show a content image, a style image, and the resulting stylized image.

 **Question 2 - Classification of stylized images**

 _When CNN's classify paintings from artists, do they rely on the style of a given image?
 Or rather more on the content of the image?_ This part of the assignment seeks to investigate the importance of content vs. style when classifying images.
-Style transfer refers to the act of minimizing the loss of information between two sets of imbedded images.
-One image (the style image) is imbedded using the first few layers of a neural network and network activations are sampled from this imbedded image.
-The other image (the content image) is imbedded using the same neural network, but using the first many layers of the network.
-Likewise, the imbedded image from this layer is also extracted.
-Using these two imbedded images, style transfer then seeks to synthesize these two imbedded images with regards to a loss function with minimizes the information loss of both images - weighted equally.
+Style transfer refers to the act of minimizing the loss of information between two sets of embedded images.
+One image (the style image) is embedded using the first few layers of a neural network and network activations are sampled from this embedded image.
+The other image (the content image) is embedded using the same neural network, but using the first <ins>many</ins> layers of the network.
+Likewise, the embedded image from this layer is also extracted.
+Using these two embeddings, style transfer then seeks to synthesize the two with regards to a loss function that minimizes the information loss of both images.

 <!-- USAGE -->
 ## Usage